Scifabric/pybossa/doc/overview.rst

 =============

-Task Creators are responsible for the creation of Tasks (and related entites -- Apps, Batches etc) in PyBossa.
+Task Creators are responsible for the creation of Tasks (and related entites -- Apps, etc) in PyBossa.
 As such they will usually operate entirely outside of PyBossa itself interacting with PyBossa via the API.

 *Coming soon*: A demonstration python script for creating tasks from a CSV file